raspberrychris/3dprintersking/content/posts/voxelab-aquila-3d-printer-fully-metal-frame-diy-fdm-3d-printer-kit-with-removable-carborundum-glass-platform.md

 +++
 ![Voxelab Aquila 3D Printer,Fully Metal Frame,DIY FDM 3D Printer Kit with Removable Carborundum Glass Platform,Fully Open Sourc](https://images-na.ssl-images-amazon.com/images/I/51wBPkGcqPS._AC_UL604_SR604,400_.jpg)

-This is a review of the Voxelab Aquila 3D Printer.
+In this review we will take a look at the [**Voxelab Aquila 3D Printer**](#).
+We will look at the features of this 3D Printer and give a final score for this printer based on our opinion of how it performs against its competitors, so you will know whether it will suit you or not.
+We have looked at a lot of 3D Printers are this is a  popular option from Voxelab.
+It is perhaps not as popular as some of the Creality 3D Printers that we have reviewed, Voxelab are popular with newcomers to 3D printing.
+Of customers who have bought this printer 70% of them gave it 5/5 stars, meaning it is considered to be a high quality printer.
+Customers say that this 3D Printer has good adhesion, fantastic print quality and also it suitable for beginners.
+This 3D printer has been recommended a lot from more experienced users and has gained a following from word of mouth.

 ## Voxelab Aquila 3D Printer - Who is it for?

-The Voxelab Aquila 3D Printer is an ideal 3D Printer for beginners and customers have commented that it is easy to set up taking only around 20 minutes in total.
-It is also quiet and in comparison to other more expensive 3D Printers on the market it is extremely competitive in terms of the print quality.
+In our opinion the [**Voxelab Aquila 3D Printer**](#) is an ideal 3D Printer for beginners and customers who have bought this 3D Printer have commented that it is easy to set up, taking only around 20 minutes in total, which is a definite bonus for new 3D Printing enthusiasts.
+It is also quiet and in comparison to other more expensive 3D Printers on the market, it is extremely competitive in terms of the print quality.
+We think that at this more affordable price point the [**Voxelab Aquila 3D Printer**](#) does a really good job of competing with 3D Printers that are much more higher priced.

 ## Features Of The Voxelab Aquila 3D Printer